 Competitive Advantage Report for Prudential U&E

 The focus of this paper is to analyse the position of Prudential U&E within the UK insurance industry and even the internal factors of the company that are determinants of its success.
-In particular, the analysis will focus on the Prudential U&E’s business environment and of industry survival and success factors.
+In particular, the analysis will focus on Prudential U&E’s business environment and of industry survival and success factors.
 Secondly, the analysis will look at Prudential U&E’s organisational strategy.
 Thirdly, the focus will be on the company’s culture, structure, management systems, and human resource strategy.
-The last section will be based on critical appraisal of the strategy.
+The last section will be based on a critical appraisal of the strategy.

 - Political: Brexit has brought about changes in the political landscape of the UK vis-à-vis the European Union and there are still uncertainties whether UK will still be a competitive market after the full exit and whether regulations such as Solvency II, which were to be rolled out across all EU-member states, will still take effect in the UK.

 - Economic: Increased levels of employment guarantee a sustained increase in the uptake of insurance products but the vote of Brexit still bears economic uncertainties, which have started to be demonstrated by the weakening position of the sterling pound.

 - Social: It is increasingly becoming fashionable to have an insurance cover to be protected against unforeseen eventualities; the paradigm shift of social perspective on insurance business will result in increased uptake of insurance products.